 Hol Chan and Shark Ray Alley

-The first site of the tour is to Zone A of the reserve.
-Here you snorkel away from the boat around a small channel in the reef.
+The first site of the tour is to Zone A. Here you snorkel away from the boat around a small channel in the reef.
 Our guides carry a life ring for anyone who gets tired during the tour, or to hold on to if equipment needs adjusting.

-The guide will lead you around the Zone pointing out all of the marine life that the reserve can offer, from turtles to nurse sharks, spotted eagle rays to the green moray eels.
+The guide will lead you around the zone pointing out all of the marine life that the reserve can offer from turtles, nurse sharks, spotted eagle rays, to the green moray eels.
 This portion of the tour lasts between 45 minutes to an hour.

-We can also do this tour to include a dive.
-This is perfect for families or groups who have a mix of snorkelers and divers but want to do a trip together.
+This tour can also include a dive.
+This is perfect for groups who have a mix of snorkelers and divers, but want to do a trip together.

-Mexico rocks is an area located north of San Pedro Town, and we are lucky to be a 1 minute boat ride away as it is right in front of our dive shop!
-It is a shallow area with a patch reef, unique to the Northern Lagoon with massive Boulder and Brain Corals up to twenty feet.
-This type of reef is rare in Belize and found in only one other location, far to the south on Glover’s Reef.
-Mexico Rocks has been newly added as a marine reserve to make it a protected area similar to Hol Chan.
+Mexico rocks is an area located north of San Pedro Town, and we are lucky to be a minute boat ride away as it is right in front of our dive shop!
+It is a shallow area with a patch reef, unique to the northern lagoon with massive boulder brain corals up to twenty feet.
+This type of reef is rare in Belize, and found in only one other location far to the south on Glover’s Reef.
+Mexico Rocks has been newly added as a marine reserve to make it a protected area like Hol Chan.

 The tour starts once the boat is moored to the mooring line.
 The guide will give you a brief history of the area and how it got its name.
 This area is known for the coral formation and adolescent fish.
 It is in a naturally occurring sheltered area where young creatures make their way from the mangrove out to the fore reef.